Dash-OS/aws-lambda-runner/README.md

 import run from 'aws-lambda-runner'

 export default run({
+  // Do we want the runner to log to cloudwatch (via console)
+  log: true,
   // default status code to return to the caller when using proxy integration.
   statusCode: 200,
   // do we want to add the 'Access-Control-Allow-Origin' header to our response?